June 11, 2002

 RSU was accredited as a four-year institution in August 2000 by the North Central Association of Colleges and Schools, only 16 months after the university began its transition and Wiley became president.

 During that period, the university adopted a new mission statement and a new organizational structure for all academic and administrative functions.
 The institution was re-organized into three academic schools, including six academic departments, that offered five new bachelor's degrees with several degree options.
-Dozens of new faculty and staff members were hired and a variety of new students services were implemented.
+Dozens of new faculty and staff members were hired and a variety of new student services were implemented.

 In addition, the university developed and implemented a campus-wide strategic planning process, a program assessment and review plan and a variety of policies and procedures.
 A master plan to build a university-wide technology infrastructure to make current and emerging technology available for all educational functions was put in place.
 And a campus master plan was implemented that included renovation of existing facilities, construction of new academic and residential buildings and preventative maintenance.